PdgarHern/CardiologyPatientsApp/README.md

 [ - Trello](https://trello.com/b/fn7WvOIc/cardiologyproject)

 # Conclusion and opinion
-Unfortunatley, I didn't have all the time I would have wanted to develop the project.<br/>
-However, it's looking good.<br/>
+The project is not finished yet, but it's looking good.<br/>
 <br/>
 I'm looking forward to continue expanding this project and working and learning with these technologies.